hadyelsahar/Submission/README.md

 # ArticlePlaceholder with Text

+## Baselines
 The baselines that were used are located in the `baselines` folder.
 Their respective results along with the results from our model are in the `results` folder.
+We work with two baselines of different nature: Machine Translation and Template Retrieval.
+The Machine Translation baseline uses the Node.js library https://www.npmjs.com/package/google-translate-api, which helps working around some of the limitations of Google Translate for third-party users.
+Both baselines are easily reproducible, all needed code is contained in the respective folders.

+## Community study
 The code contained in the `crowdevaluation` folder was made in order to prepare and evaluate the community evaluation.
 The languages are abbreviated with their respective language codes (ar for Arabic and eo for Esperanto).

 - `Preparation` contains files that were used to create the surveys.